 Joanne Tomblin became the First Lady of the State of West Virginia on November 15, 2010 and continues to hold two full time roles as college president and first lady.
 She is a spokesperson and advocate for education at all levels, as well as stressing the importance of college completion for our state and nation.

 In her 33 years at Southern, she has been known for her ability to foster relationships and partnerships between business and industry groups, government and education.
 In October 2011, Southern was ranked as the 14th best community college in the nation by Washington Monthly.

-The First Lady is not only passionate about education; she is also an advocate for the military and volunteerism.
-She has created and encouraged support of the West Virginia military and their families through her statewide initiative, “Serve West Virginia Military: Serving Those Who Serve Us,” that encourages individuals and community groups to find ways to give back to the military personnel and families of the mountain state.
+As First Lady, she is not only passionate about education, but she is an advocate for the military.
+Her statewide initiative” Serve West Virginia Military,” encourages individuals and community groups to find ways to give back to military personnel and their families across the mountain state.

 In addition to these initiatives, First Lady Tomblin promotes the arts, tourism, healthy eating and gardening, and the Our Babies: Safe and Sound program.

 Throughout her presidency, Joanne has promoted service and volunteerism, serving on numerous committees and boards, some of which include: Emeritus member Education Alliance; Chair Board of Trustees for Logan Regional Medical Center, board member, Logan County Chamber of Commerce; Co-Chair West Virginia College Completion Task force; member Gear-Up Advisory Board; board member CEDAR of southern West Virginia; board member, West Virginia Workforce Investment Council; board member, West Virginia University Excellence in Women’s Health; board member Greenbrier Valley Theater and board member Clay Center.
 She is a member of the First Presbyterian Church of Logan and their Chancel Choir.